 Sunday 1 p.m. - 5 p.m.

 Special Exhibit admission fees: $5 adults, $3 students/seniors (62+).
-Children five and under are free.
+Children three and under are free.

 Admission is free for our history exhibits.